|Project Size:||2,850 sq. ft.|

-A mature and long-protected Eugenia hedgerow conceals the site.
-It is a welcome baffle to the energy of a busy collector street in the neighborhood.
-A stone tile walk leads from an arched wood gate to the arched entry porch at main house, winding through a romantic west side yard to the rear garden, opening onto a patio and fountain that fronts a broad-stepped deck connecting the renovated kitchen and dining room with the garden and new second dwelling perched atop a two-car garage.
+A mature and long-protected hedgerow conceals the property.
+It is a welcome baffle to the energy of a busy Venice street.
+A stone walk leads from an arched wood front gate, past the entry porch at the main house, winding through a romantic west side yard to the rear patio and lush, sunny garden.
+New ornamental plants are framed by a remarkable collection of mature greenery and fruit trees that includes Kumquat, Cherry, Lemon, Grapefruit, and Apricot.
+This secret garden is a veritable urban oasis.

 General Contractor: Jose Tostado

 Interior Design: By Owner

 Photos: Scott Neel